Dfam-consortium/FamDB/README.md

 ## Overview

 FamDB is an HDF5-based export format and query tool developed for offline access to the [Dfam] database of transposable element and repetitive DNA families.
+FamDB stores family sequence models (profile HMMs, and consensus sequences), metadata including:

+ * Family names, aliases, description
+ * Classification
+ * Taxa
+ * Citations and attribution.

+In addition, FamDB stores a subset of the NCBI Taxonomy relevant to the family taxa represented in the file, facilitating quick extraction of species/clade-specific family libraries.
+The query tool provides options for exporting search results in a variety of common formats including EMBL, FASTA, and HMMER HMM format.
 At this time FamDB is intended for use as a "read-only" data store by tools such as [RepeatMasker] as an alternative to unindexed EMBL or HMM files.

 [Dfam]: https://www.dfam.org/